BlasBenito/spatialRF/README.md

     Random Forest model is moot otherwise.
 -   **Factors in the response or the predictors are not explicitly supported in the package**, they may work, or they won’t, but in any case, I designed this package for quantitative data alone.
+However, binary data with values 0 and 1 in the response variable are supported.
 -   **Must be free of `NA`**.
 You can check if there are NA records with `sum(apply(df, 2, is.na))`.
 If the result is larger than 0, then just execute `df <- na.omit(df)` to remove rows with empty cells.